awslabs/multi-model-server/tests/performance/README.md

 1. Starts the metrics monitoring server.
 2. Collects all the tests from test-dir satisfying the pattern
 3. Executes the tests
-4. Generates Junit XML and HTML report in artifacts-dir.
+4. Generates performance XML and HTML report in artifacts-dir.

 ### A. Installation Prerequisites
 1. Install Taurus.
 Taurus needs Python3 but since your tests and MMS instance can run in different virtual environment